tgirke/rcf/pages/manuals/manuals_linux-cluster_sshkeys_winos.md

    ![filezilla2](images/filezilla2.png)

-4. If a pop up prompts you to save your password, select the `Save passwords` option, then click the `OK` button.

-5. If the next pop up prompts you, then check the box that states `Always trust this host, add this key to the cache`, then click the `OK` button.
+4. If the next pop up prompts you, then check the box that states `Always trust this host, add this key to the cache`, then click the `OK` button.

    ![filezilla3](images/filezilla3.png)

-6. Now that you are connected to Filezilla transfer your public SSH key from your system by dragging the file `id_rsa.pub` and drop
+5. Now that you are connected to Filezilla transfer your public SSH key from your system by dragging the file `id_rsa.pub` and dropping it into the HPCC cluster direcotry `/rhome/username/.ssh/`.

    ![filezilla4](images/filezilla4.png)